quinckky/Teri-teri/README.md

-# What is this?
+# Teri-teri
-Discord bot with all equipdex from the game [Guns Girl - Houkai Gakuen](https://houkai2nd.fandom.com/wiki/Houkai_Gakuen_2_Wiki) translated to English.
-Designed specifically for [Foxgirl and Catgirl guilds discord servers](https://discord.gg/6thCMjFHFR).
+Discord bot with all equipdex from the game [Guns Girl - Houkai Gakuen](https://houkai2nd.fandom.com/wiki/Houkai_Gakuen_2_Wiki) translated to English